noidexe/Enjin-Coin-Documentation/docs/wallet-setup.md

 ### Install the Enjin Developer Wallet

-Grab the latest version of the Enjin wallet from [HERE](https://drive.google.com/open?id=1zKcWWweKaL8ITpabOZHI6IuU80g5LnHA).
-You'll need version 1.3.37777 or later to work with the platform with developer mode enabled.
+Grab the latest version of the Enjin wallet from the Google Play store or [HERE](https://drive.google.com/open?id=1zKcWWweKaL8ITpabOZHI6IuU80g5LnHA).
+You'll need version
+1.3.7.20316 or later to work with the platform with developer mode enabled.

 Developer mode features are only available on Android currently.

 ### Create a wallet
 If this is your first wallet, select Create Wallet option.
 If this is not your first